-The results are based on dioxin and furan concentrations in different fish species (perch and eelpout) (Results figure 2 and 3), which lead to an extra variability in the results due to species differences.
+The results are based on dioxin and furan concentrations is acquired from different fish species (Results figure 2) and in some cases different matricies (liver and muscle), which lead to an extra variability in the results due to species/matricies differences.
+However, to reduce the variability between different species/matrices, the threshold value is adapted to differences in lipid content of different species/matrices.

 Results figure 2.
-Spatial variation of dioxin and furan sampling stations, perch and eelpout are represented.
-Green colour indicates that the measured dioxin and furan concentrations are below the threshold value.
-Small open circles indicate an 'initial status assessment' with only 1-2 years of data, small filled circles indicate that there is not enough data to assess a trend, large filled circles that concentrations have been stable during the whole monitoring period and the filled arrow that there is an upward or downward trend during the monitoring period.
+Spatial variation of dioxin and furan sampling stations in biota (European perch, European sprat, flounder, herring and eelpout) (left) and status assessment by assessment unit (right).
+Green colour indicates that the upper 95 % confidence interval for non-dioxin like PCBs concentration is below the threshold value (i.e. good status).
+Small open circles indicate a status assessment based on only 1-2 years of data (initial data), small filled circles indicate that data is not suitable to assess a trend (treated with initial methodology), large filled circles that no detectable concentration trends can be identified during the whole monitoring period (full data), and the filled arrow indicate that there is a statistically defined upward or downward trend during the monitoring period.
+Click here to access interactive maps at the HELCOM Map and Data Service: PCBs, dioxin and furan.